 Jamalgota, also known as Croton tiglium, belongs to the Euphorbiaceae family.

-According to EasyAyurveda, Jamalgota is a strong herb that balances Vata, Kapha, and doshas.
-Its heat and deep action help treat hair loss, which happens due to excess Kapha, causing scalp congestion and poor blood flow linked to Vata.
+According to EasyAyurveda, Jamalgota is a strong herb/seed that balances Vata, Kapha, and doshas.
+Its heat and deep action help stop hair loss, which happens due to excess Kapha, causing scalp congestion and poor blood flow linked to Vata.

-- 2-3 detoxified jamalgota seeds (This is very important.
+- Take 2-3 detoxified jamalgota seeds.
 Buy them from a reputable Ayurvedic supplier who sells them pre-purified, or consult a practitioner on how to purify them.

 - A small vessel for heating.